 - Turn the mixer off and dump the dry ingredients into the stand mixer.
 Return mixer to medium-low speed.
 Mix until all of the ingredients are fully incorporated.
 Scrape down the sides of the bowl if necessary.

 - Pour the batter into the prepared loaf pan and/or cupcake tin(s).
 Bake the loaf for ~75 minutes (or until the surface forms a nice brown crust and springs back when tapped) and the muffins for ~20-25 minutes (or until the surface springs back when tapped).

 - Let the loaf cool in the pan and transfer the muffins to a wire cooling rack to cool completely.
 Store in a tightly sealed container in the fridge for up to 5 days.

-Below are the recipe’s nutrition facts — on the left is the nutrition label for a slice of the banana bread, and on the right is the nutrition label for a muffin:
+Above is the nutrition label for a slice of the banana bread.
+Below is the nutrition label for a muffin:

 This Healthy Peanut Butter Banana Bread is a great source of fiber, whole grains, and complete proteins.

 Did you know that peanut butter alone is an incomplete protein?